-The risks that the underlying fund is exposed to include market risk (including foreign currency risk and price risk), credit risk and liquidity risk.
+The risks that the underlying fund is exposed to include market risk (including foreign currency risk, price risk, cash flow and fair value interest risk), credit risk and liquidity risk.
 The responsible entity's investment style:

 - adopts a bottom-up stock selection methodology such that long-term capital growth is sought through investing in undervalued securities across the world; - · seeks absolute returns and not returns relative to any index; - · invests excess funds in cash when undervalued stocks cannot be found; and - · actively manages currency.